mlflow/mlflow/docs/source/quickstart_drilldown.rst

     python sklearn_logistic_regression/train.py

 When you run the example, it outputs an MLflow run ID for that experiment.
-If you look at ``mlflow ui``, you will also see that the run saved a **model** folder containing an ``MLmodel`` description file and a pickled scikit-learn model.
+If you look at the ``mlflow ui``, you will also see that the run saved a **model** folder containing an ``MLmodel`` description file and a pickled scikit-learn model.
 You can pass the run ID and the path of the model within the artifacts directory (here "model") to various tools.
 For example, MLflow includes a